doherty100/azuresandbox/terraform-azurerm-vnet-shared/README.md

 This section documents known issues with this quick start.

-* Authentication: This quick start uses a service principal to authenticate with Azure which requires a client secret to be shared.
-This was due to the requirement that the quick start users be limited to a Contributor Azure RBAC role assignment which cannot do Azure RBAC role assignments.
+* *Authentication*: This quick start uses a service principal to authenticate with Azure which requires a client secret to be shared.
+This was due to the requirement that the quick start users be limited to a *Contributor* Azure RBAC role assignment which cannot do Azure RBAC role assignments.
 Real world projects should consider using [managed identities](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) instead of service principals which eliminates the need to share client secrets.
-* Credentials: For simplicity, the quick starts use a single set of credentials when administrator accounts are required to provision or configure resources.
+* *Credentials*: For simplicity, the quick starts use a single set of credentials when an administrator account is required to provision or configure resources.
 In real world scenarios these credentials would be different for better security.
 * *azurerm_subnet.vnet_shared_01_subnets["adds"]*: Should be protected by an NSG as per best practices described in [Deploy AD DS in an Azure virtual network]
 * *azurerm_windows_virtual_machine.vm_adds*
   * High availability: The current design uses a single VM for AD DS which is counter to best practices as described in [Deploy AD DS in an Azure virtual network](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/identity/adds-extend-domain) which recommends a pair of VMs in an Availability Set.